jwbuurlage/Zee/ROADMAP.md

 [x] Make operations encapsulated in objects, and only perform them at an = operation on a distributed type. (expression templates).
 Requires careful design.
+[x] Write iterative solver
+[x] Add multiple parallelization providers and SpMD implementations, make sure it works on general systems (not only multi-core systems, or via pthreads) In particular implement for BSP.